Solid deuterium surface degradation at ultracold neutron sources: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the US Department of Energy under Grant No.\ DE-FG02-97ER41042.
-PSI acknowledges the support by the Swiss National Science Foundation Projects 200020\_137664, 200020\_149813, and 200020\_163413, support by the proton accelerator operations and UCN source operations groups, support by P.Erismann, M.Meier and C.Zoller, and access to the computing grid infrastructure PL-Grid~\cite{PLGrid}.
+This work was supported in part by the US Department of Energy under Grant No.\ DE-FG02-97ER41042 and the US National Science Foundation under grant number NSF-1615153.
+PSI acknowledges the support by the Swiss National Science Foundation Projects 200020\_137664, 200020\_149813, and 200020\_163413, support by the proton accelerator operations and UCN source operations groups, support by P.~Erismann, M.~Meier and C.~Zoller, and access to the computing grid infrastructure PL-Grid~\cite{PLGrid}.
+We acknowledge Jan Bacca for helping proof read the paper.